-The first section of this workbook contains core scientific mathematics questions based around material encountered in the A-level syllabus.
+The first section of this workbook contains core scientific mathematics questions based around material usually encountered in the core A-level syllabus - each question is labelled with the typical module in which it might be encountered.
 If you are planning to take Mathematics (courses A or B), which starts roughly at the level of the questions in this section, then we hope that you will work through these questions before arriving in Cambridge.

-The second section of this workbook contains a few additional questions based around material usually encountered in A-level Further Mathematics.
+The second section of this workbook contains a few additional questions based around material usually encountered in the A-level "Further Pure" modules FP1 and FP2.
 This section is included mainly for the benefit of students who have not taken A-levels and are unsure whether they have covered the material assumed in the B course.
 If you find any of this material unfamiliar or difficult then you should probably take the A course.

 You may have already mastered all the material, in which case this workbook will provide a useful set of revision problems.
-However, if any of the material in section I is new to you, or you get stuck on any of the questions in this section, then we suggest that you refer to an appropriate A-level textbook, especially if you find all of the questions on a particular topic problematic.
+However, if any of the material in section I is new to you, or you get stuck on any of the questions in this section, then we suggest that you refer to an appropriate A-level textbook that covers core A-level material, especially if you find all of the questions on a particular topic problematic.